-Stop The Chop is a grassroots organization formed to ban non-essential helicopter flights over NYC, the NY Metropolitan Area and NJ, due to the noise, environmental, and quality of life impacts.
+Stop The Chop is a grassroots organization formed to reduce helicopter noise and ban nonessential flights over NYC, the NY Metropolitan Area and NJ, due to the noise, environmental, and quality of life impacts.

 New York State Legislation

 New York Senator Hoylman introduces Bill 6962 on May 16, 2023 to amend the Hudson river park act, in relation to prohibiting a heliport within the boundaries of the Hudson river park.
 Assemblyman Simone is the co-sponsor in the Assembly (Bill 7277).

 New York Senator Hoylman introduces Bill 6109 on March 29, 2023 that prohibits municipal corporations from permitting the use of publicly owned land for helicopter air transportation operated for the primary purpose of conducting sightseeing tours over New York city or conducting photography, videography, or similar production activities over New York city; and relates to the use of certain heliports in the city of New York.
 Assemblyman Simone is the co-sponsor in the Assembly (6985).

 New York Assembly Bill A03333A: introduced February 2, 2023 by Member Carroll which would amend tax law to create a tax on carbon emissions from non-essential helicopter flights.
 Senator Gonzalez is the co-sponsor in the Senate (0587).

 New York Senator Hoylman statement on the Veto of Stop the Chop Act on December 16, 2022.